Second United Front

 The Second United Front (第二次國共合作 (第二次国共合作, Second Nationalist-Communist Cooperation, dì èr cì guógòng hézuò)) was the alliance between the ruling Kuomintang (KMT) and the Chinese Communist Party (CCP) to resist the Imperial Japanese invasion of China during the Second Sino-Japanese War, which suspended the Chinese Civil War from 1937 to 1945.
+In practice, the United Front functioned more like a non-aggression pact than a truly proactive military alliance.

 Background

 In late 1935, Chiang Kai-shek started secret negotiations with the Soviet Union in the hopes of gaining material assistance if war broke out between China and Japan.
-As a precondition for an agreement, the Soviets wanted Chiang to negotiate a ceasefire with the CCP.
+As a precondition for an agreement, the Soviet Union wanted Chiang to negotiate a ceasefire with the CCP.
 Although reluctant to engage with a group he saw as rebels, Chiang cautiously sought to establish contact with the CCP.
 The CCP Central Committee told them that the CCP was interested in a united anti-Japanese army under a government of national defense.
 Given the wide gap between the CCP and KMT's conditions, further negotiations did not take place during the first half of 1936.

 Meanwhile, the CCP opened up separate negotiations with the Nationalist forces besieging them in northwest China.
 They managed to sign secret ceasefire agreements with Zhang Xueliang, leader of the Northeastern Army, and Yang Hucheng, leader of the Northwestern Army.
-These generals were frustrated that Chiang' was prioritizing Civil War over resistance to Japan.
-Yan Xishan, another neighboring warlord, also signed a secret agreement with the Communists, although he was not as closely aligned with them as Zhang or Yang.
+These generals were frustrated that Chiang was prioritizing Civil War over resistance to Japan.
+Yan Xishan, another neighboring warlord, also signed a secret agreement with the CCP, although he was not as closely aligned with them as Zhang or Yang.
 The members of this northwestern alliance were united by their desire to resist Japan, but they differed over the details of how this could best be accomplished.
-The Communists supported a plan to use Soviet support to take over Shaanxi, Gansu, Ningxia, Qinghai, and Xinjiang and turn northwest China into a base under Zhang's command to resist Japan and oppose Chiang.
+The CCP supported a plan to use Soviet support to take over Shaanxi, Gansu, Ningxia, Qinghai, and Xinjiang and turn northwest China into a base under Zhang's command to resist Japan and oppose Chiang.
 Zhang, Yang, and Yan were still committed to convincing Chiang to lead the anti-Japanese resistance.
 As they continued to negotiate, they kept their alliance secret and even staged fake military battles to allay the suspicions of the Nanjing government.